-We asked Brianne West, Biochemist, and Founder of zero waste beauty brand, Ethique her thoughts on clean beauty, "Toxin-free, natural, non-tox and clean beauty are just some of the new buzzwords that many beauty brands are using to sell their products.
-As a biochemist, I want to break these terms down so that customers can understand what they actually mean to ensure that they can make the right purchasing decisions for themselves.”
+We asked Brianne West, biochemist, and founder of zero-waste beauty brand Ethique (opens in new tab) her thoughts on clean beauty. “'Toxin-free', ‘natural’, ‘non-tox’ and ‘clean beauty’ are just some of the new buzzwords that many beauty brands are using to sell their products,” she says.
+“As a biochemist, I want to break these terms down, so that customers can understand what they actually mean to ensure that they can make the right purchasing decisions for themselves.”

 What is clean beauty?

-Clean beauty is generally used by beauty companies trying to convey that their products are ‘safer’ than others on the market.
+Clean beauty is generally a term that's used by beauty companies trying to convey that their products are safer than others on the market.
 “Clean beauty is a super vague term,” says Brianne.
 “I conducted a lot of research into what consumers consider to be ‘clean’ in terms of beauty, and I have arrived at the conclusion that it simply refers to products that are made without ingredients that cause harm or are expected to cause harm.
 Typically, it includes no silicones, petrochemicals, synthetic fragrances, preservatives, synthetic colorants, and so on.”

 Skincare ingredients to avoid